beneath-hq/beneath/docs/usage/usage.md

 ---
-title: Usage and billing model
+title: Usage, monitoring and quotas
-description: A description of how Beneath calculates usage for billing purposes
+description: A description of how Beneath tracks and monitors usage
 menu:
   docs:
     parent: usage